 Counterfeit pearl products change over time.
-An imitation pearl today, may not have the same features as a counterfeit pearl a couple of years ago.
+An imitation pearl (made from glass or plastic) may not have the same features as a counterfeit pearl a couple of years ago.
 Therefore, the best way to know how to tell if pearls are real is by knowing the features of an authentic pearl.
 So let’s learn how to tell if a pearl is real.

 Here’s the best tip on how to tell if pearls are real:

 The Tooth Test: Simply rub the pearl against your tooth, softly.
 If the pearl is natural or cultured, you will feel the surface as gritty.
 If the pearl is a faux gem, then the surface will feel smooth.

 FACT: While observing pearls under a magnifier, specialists can easily tell whether they are a fake or a real gem.
 In general, if the surface is grainy, the pearl is real and if the texture is eggshell-like with a rugged look, the pearl is an imitation.Click to tweet

 Freshwater pearls are real, cultured pearls, grown in lakes, rivers, as well as ponds.
 Most Freshwater pearls are white and resemble Akoya pearls, but they also produce a variety of pastel shades, including pink, lilac and peach.
 These types of pearls are generally more affordable than saltwater types due to their abundance.

 Cultured pearls are genuine pearls, but they are formed with human intervention.
 The process involves inserting an irritant inside the mollusk.
 As a defense mechanism, a fluid is released to coat the irritant, later forming the pearl.
 Natural pearls are formed exclusively by nature and they are much more rare and valuable than cultured pearls.

 A natural pearl occurs in an oyster’s shell when an irritant, such as a grain of sand gets inside the oyster (or mollusk).